-If the appeal has not been satisfactorily settled at Step (c), employees and students may seek further legal remedies.
+If a party is not satisfied with the outcome of the appeal, either party may seek further legal remedies.
 Specifically, the New York State Human Rights Law protects employees, students, and non-employees from sexual harassment.
 Complaints may be filed with the Division of Human Rights or in New York State Supreme Court.
 Further, the United States Equal Employment Opportunity Commission enforces federal discrimination laws, including Title VII of the Federal Civil Rights Act.
 Contact information is provided below.

-New York State Division of Human Rights 1 Fordham Plaza, Fourth Floor Bronx, NY 10458 (888) 392-4000
+New York State Division of Human Rights 1 Fordham Plaza, Fourth Floor Bronx, NY 10458 (888) 392-3644 United States Equal Employment Opportunity Commission (EEOC)

-United States Equal Employment Opportunity Commission (EEOC) 1-800-669-4000 www.eeoc.gov
+www.eeoc.gov